Cable TV Alternatives

 A few years back, DISH lost some steam and market share in the satellite industry.
 Customer service played a big part but they quickly corrected course and are back to being a powerhouse.
 More recently, DISH came out with their Hopper whole-home DVR.
 It lets you record up to 8 shows at once and save up to 2,000 hours of programming (2x more than DIRECTV's Genie).
 There is some tinkering that likely needs to happen, though, as by default the AutoHop feature automatically records primetime shows for you (ABC, NBC, CBS and Fox).
 If you're like me, you rarely watch 'em and they'll just take up valuable hard drive space (and 1 tuner); just jump into the settings panel and turn off "PrimeTime Anytime".

-DISH also has a $19.99/month plan (1-year introductory price) - with the Smart Pack, you get over 55 channels and free movies for 3 months.
-If you spend a bit more ($29.99/mo), America's Top 120 lets you upgrade to the Hopper for free and enable Bluetooth integration (compare the dish packages).
+DISH's best price is a $29.99/month plan (1-year introductory price) - called the Flex Pack, you get over 50 channels and free movies for 3 months.
+If you spend a bit more ($34.99/mo), America's Top 120 lets you upgrade to the Hopper for free and enable Bluetooth integration (compare the dish packages).

 DISH doesn't have the NFL Sunday Ticket, but it does offer all the other sports plans: MLB, NBA, NHL, etc. Another cool feature is the Sling Adapter (built into the Hopper) - it lets you watch live and recorded TV anywhere on almost any mobile device, PC, or Mac.
 I find myself using it at least a few times a week.